Vision Therapy for Adults

 If you’re considering vision therapy, let us help you understand how to ask the right questions of your insurance company to determine whether you can get coverage.

 Vision Therapy Center at EYEcenter Optometric is committed to transforming lives through vision therapy.
-We serve patients from Sacramento, Folsom, Roseville and Elk Grove, all throughout .
+We serve patients from Sacramento, Folsom, Roseville and Elk Grove, all throughout California .